SreaSrestha9/ApplitoolsRCAHackathon/README.md

 Pre-requisites:
 1. Visual Studio installed on your machine.
-Workload ".NET desktop development" should be installed in Visual Studio too (if no - add it with Visual Studio Installer)
+Workload ".NET desktop development" should be installed in Visual Studio too (if not add it with Visual Studio Installer)

      •	Install it from: